storj/docs/app/learn/concepts/definitions/page.md

     5.  garbage collection & other chores.

-5.  **Satellite Developer Account** - Basic information about users is stored and used to allow users to access Storj DCS.
+5.  **Satellite Developer Account** - Basic information about users is stored and used to allow users to access Storj.
 User account data includes user name, email, password, and payment methods.
 User account data is not client-side encrypted so that it may be rendered in the satellite user interface.

 6.  **Strong Encryption** - a strong encryption algorithm is one that can guarantee the confidentiality of sensitive data.
 The time and cost of the compute resources required to decrypt data encrypted via a strong encryption method is either not possible, feasible, or economically justifiable, within the usable lifespan of the data.